 When does the application procedure start?

-The application procedure for the winter intake usually starts in February.
-Please regularly track our website regarding the application start announcement.
+The application phase usually opens for the next winter semester intake by early March.
+Please regularly track the website regarding the application start announcement.

 Is it possible to start the Master in summer term?

 No, you can only start the master program at TU-Berlin in the winter term.
 If you want to start in the summer term you can apply at University of Twente for the Master in business administration and then apply from there for the Double Degree program with Berlin.
 In the past all students applying from Twente were accepted.

 Usually, the results are send out in August.
 We are working on a quicker process.

 You can check it online here .
 Insert your application number and your birth date.
 Unfortunately there is no English version, so you need to use a translator to get along.

 What is the meaning of J or N in the status at uni-assist?